 • Form of payment (cash, check, or credit/debit card)Y

 You should wear comfortable clothes such as shorts, T-shirt or athletic wear which will allow access to the affected area of your body.

 How soon can I schedule a physical therapy evaluation?

-If your schedule is more limited, or if you have a particular physical therapist in mind, we may have to look farther in the future to accommodate an evaluation that matches your needs.
+For new patients with flexible schedules, we generally have open availability for physical therapy evaluations between 24 and 48 hours from the time you call us to schedule.If your schedule is more limited, or if you have a particular physical therapist in mind, we may have to look farther in the future to accommodate an evaluation that matches your needs.